modul8co/hikvision-nvr-events/README.md

 </p>

-# Homebridge Hikvision NVR Events Plugin
+# Homebridge Hikvision NVR/DVR Events Plugin

-This plugin allows your Hikvision NVR to raise HTTP events to trigger motion on homebridge-camera-ffmpeg cameras with motion enabled.
+This plugin allows your Hikvision NVR or DVR to raise HTTP events to trigger motion on homebridge-camera-ffmpeg cameras with motion enabled.

 Simply configure your NVR host, port, username & password, and configure the URL to push motion events to.